Old1337/Hangman-Game/README.md

-- each time you play the game the game generates a new word and you have to guess this word in order to win the game
+- each time you play the game the game generates a new word from the category on the right top of the screen and you have to guess this word in order to win the game

 - you can click on the  following letters to guess the word if the letter is right it will display on letter container if it wrong it will start drawing hangman picture